Danielx927/Embedded-Sys/README.md

 ## Overview of Project

-This project is about developing an autonomous robot capable of following a line, interpreting barcode commands, avoiding obstacles, and transmitting telemetry under real-time constraints.
+This project is about developing an autonomous robot capable of following a line, interpreting barcode commands, avoiding obstacles, and transmitting telemetry under real time constraints.

 This is a multicore version of the line following robot that uses **both cores** of the RP2040:
-- **Core 0**: Main control loop (line following, navigation, barcode detection)
+- **Core 0**: Main control loop (line following, navigation, barcode detection, telemetry)
 - **Core 1**: Ultrasonic obstacle detection (runs independently in parallel)

+MQTT telemetry is streamed over Wi Fi to a local Mosquitto broker and visualised using a single file HTML dashboard.

 ## Folder Structure & Summary